Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/web-client/admin/workbench-index.md

 :::info
 `Data Zone Admin` is also called as `Admin` for short in following chapters if no otherwise specified as `Super Admin`.
 :::

+## Centralized Definition Persistence
+Definition data in **_Watchmen_** is stored centralized now.
+A definition data source must be configured in standard deployment, your can find it in [Deployment](../../deployment/deploy-index) chapter.